Diseases

 • Indirect impact

-Major economic impact in nomadic areas with loss of food animals and restrictions on movements especially exports from Africa to the Middle East in particular the Arabian Peninsula.
+Major economic impact in nomadic areas with loss of food animals and restrictions on movements especially exports from Africa to the Middle East, in particular the Arabian Peninsula.

 • Trade implications